AdobeDocs/campaign-classic.es-ES/help/platform/using/faq-designing.md

 ## How to use Campaign DCE to create an email content? {#how-to-use-campaign-dce-to-create-an-email-content-}

 [Diseñar un mensaje de correo electrónico con el editor de contenido digital de Campaign](../../web/using/use-case--creating-an-email-delivery.md): Aprenda a utilizar el DCE de Campaign para diseñar un correo electrónico a través de un ejemplo.

-## How can I add a barcode in an email? {#how-can-i-add-a-barcode-in-an-email-}

-Descubra cómo [añadir fácilmente un código de barras](../../delivery/using/inserting-a-barcode-in-an-email.md) en un correo electrónico personalizado.

 ## How can I create a subscription-based newsletter in Campaign? {#how-can-i-create-a-subscription-based-newsletter-in-campaign-}